Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 15:6-7, Matthew 27:15-16.
 See Comments Matthew 27:16.

 Mark 9, Matthew 27:17.
 See Comments Matthew 27:17.
 Q: In these verses in Mark and Matthew, Pilate addresses the crowd differently.
 In Matthew, Pilate asks if they want him to release “Barabbas or Jesus who is called Christ,” and in Mark, he asks if they want him to release “the King of the Jews.”
-So, how do we look at the difference between these verses from the view that the Bible is Holy Spirit dictated?
+How do we look at the difference between these verses from the point of the Bible being dictated by the Holy Spirit?
 A: The meaning of these verses is the same; just the wording of Pilate in the Gospels is given differently.
-As in the Bible has been told many times, people have been calling the Lord in many ways, and Pilate has heard the way people have been calling the Lord, but both names refer to One person, the same person who for Pilate’s belief will come to take his power away.
-The fear of Pilate is just to do the right thing or the wrong thing for himself, not for the people.
-So, Pilate carries his own decision, but nowadays, people are confused about how the Bible has condemned him when he himself appears to want to release the Lord.
-However, the decision is not made by the crowd; the decision belongs to Pilate, who wants to do it; the Lord is fair to Pilate as well.
-Also, if we link to Matthew, the meaning is complete here.
+As the Bible tells many times, people have been calling the Lord in many ways.
+Pilate heard the ways people have been calling the Lord Jesus, and both names refer to One person, the same person who, in Pilate’s belief, will come to take his power away.
+The fear of Pilate was just to do the right thing or the wrong thing for himself, not for the people.
+So, Pilate made his own decision, but people nowadays are confused about how the Bible has condemned him when he himself looks like he wants to release the Lord Jesus.
+However, the decision was not made by the crowd; the decision belonged to Pilate, who wanted to do it; the Lord was fair to Pilate as well.
+Also, if we link to Matthew’s Gospel, the meaning is complete here.
 Mark gives in the Bible the overall ending question that Pilate used, not the word-by-word complete question.
-Pilate’s address towards people is with the same question, one-time question, but when he said it, he used different words; you say the same way, one-time question when you talk to people, but when you turn to the right or the left, you emphasize differently.
-People are not staying in one group; they were spread all over the area; on one side, they hear the part of the question given in Matthew, and on another side, they hear the part of the question given in Mark.
-As Pilate addresses the multitude, he addresses the multitude from one side to another.
+Pilate’s address towards people was with the same question, a one-time question, but when saying it, he used different words; you say the same way, one-time question when you talk to people, but when you turn to the right or the left, you emphasize differently.
+People did not stay in one group; they were spread all over the area.
+On one side, they heard the part of the question given in Matthew, and on the other side, they heard the part of the question given in Mark.
+As Pilate addressed the multitude, he talked, addressing the multitude from one side to another.

 Matthew 27:21.

 Mark 15:12-13, Matthew 27:22.
 See Comments Matthew 27:22.
-This portion of Scripture tells us clearly that Pilate can make a decision, but he chooses to throw out the decision to the people; that is not the way of a leader.
-But, even he does this way, the fault is on him because he must decide, not the people’s duty to tell him what to do.
-In his position, he takes responsibility for what happened, not the people who crucified the Lord, but he is the one to crucify the Lord of life.
+This portion of Scripture clearly tells us that Pilate could make the decision, but he chose to throw it out to the people; that is not the way of a leader.
+Even if he did it this way, the fault is upon him because it was his duty to decide, not the people’s duty to tell him what to do.
+In his position, he is the one who takes responsibility for what happened; it was not the people who crucified the Lord Jesus, but he was the one who crucified the Lord of life.

 Mark 15:14, Matthew 27:23.
 See Comments Matthew 27:23.

 Mark 15:15, Matthew 27:24-26.
-In the Gospel of Matthew, we have more details given, but the main point is the same that Pilate wishing to please the crowd, delivered Jesus to be crucified and released Barabbas.
+The Gospel of Matthew provides more details, but the main point is the same: Pilate, wishing to please the crowd, delivered the Lord Jesus to be crucified and released Barabbas.
 See Comments Matthew 27:24-26.

 16 And the soldiers led Him away within the court, which is the Praetorium; and they call together the whole band.